Core

 Keyword arguments

 • probs = nothing (applicable only to PointEstimator): probability levels taking values between 0 and 1.
-By default, no bootstrap uncertainty quantification is done; if probs is provided, it must be a two-element vector specifying the lower and upper probability levels for the non-parametric bootstrap intervals (note that parametric bootstrap is not currently supported with assess()).
+By default, no bootstrap uncertainty quantification is done; if probs is provided, it must be a two-element vector specifying the lower and upper probability levels for non-parametric bootstrap intervals (note that parametric bootstrap is not currently supported with assess()).

 • B::Integer = 400 (applicable only to PointEstimator): number of bootstrap samples.